Fears in Solitude: Background

 Coleridge, a radical and Jacobin, was an early supporter of the French Revolution and believed that it would bring much-needed political change to Europe and to Great Britain.
 However, the actions of the French government after the beginning of the revolution, especially their invasion of other nations, caused him to lose faith in their cause.
-Although Coleridge was opposed to the British government under prime minister William Pitt, he supported the British nation and the national defense when France threatened to invade Britain; the belief held by many Britons was that France would invade the Irish kingdom, which was experiencing rebellion at the time.
+Although Coleridge was opposed to the British government under prime minister William Pitt, he supported the British nation and the national defense when France threatened to invade Britain; the belief held by many Britons was that France would invade the Kingdom of Ireland, which was experiencing rebellion at the time.

 These fears of an invasion manifested in April 1798, and Britons began to arm themselves.
 In April, Coleridge traveled to his childhood home at Ottery and then went to visit William and Dorothy Wordsworth; during this time Coleridge wrote "Fears in Solitude: Written in April 1798, During the Alarm of an Invasion".
 Fears in Solitude was first published in a small pamphlet collection that included Frost at Midnight and France: An Ode It was eventually printed seven times in various collections.
 One of the later printings of the poem, by Daniel Stuart, removed lines that directly attacked Pitt and the British government.
 This change reflected Coleridge's own changing political views from radical to more conservative beliefs.